 by Kendall Haven

 We all know that storytelling is powerfully effective if done well, but is there any evidence that story helps people learn material better or convince an audience to take action, and so on?
 The author, according to his website, "presents the first-ever proof that 'story structure' is an information delivery system powerhouse, evolutionarily hardwired into human brains."
 Haven, a senior research scientist turned story-teller and story-engineer, has done a load of background research and gives ample evidence to support the idea that story structure is very effective, not just for fiction or the movies, but in education and business as well.
 Not always the most exciting read, but there is a ton of good material in this relatively small book.
-I will be turing to this book often in future.
+I will be turning to this book often in future.

-(11) Wired for Story: The Writer's Guide to Using Brain Science to Hook Readers from the Very
+(11) Wired for Story: The Writer's Guide to Using Brain Science to Hook Readers from the Very First Sentence

 by Lisa Cron